 10. To appoint a person well versed in Roberts Rules of Order as a parliamentarian.
 The parliamentarian shall not be an officer of the Board.

-11. The Board Chairperson shall be an ex-officio member of each committee, subcommittee and task force and may vote on any agenda item.
-The Board Chairperson when present at a committee, sub-committee or task force meeting (except the Executive Committee) shall not be counted in the quorum except on a ULURP vote.
+11. The Board Chairperson shall be an ex-officio member of each primary committee, secondary committee and task force and may vote on any agenda item.
+The Board Chairperson when present at a primary committee, secondary committee, or task force meeting (except the Executive Committee) shall not be counted in the quorum except on a ULURP vote.

 D. Duties of Vice-Chairpersons